blueneogeo/xtend-async/README.md

 - tailor-built for Xtend and leveraging the features of the language
 - streams and promises are integrated and work with each other and use nearly the exact same syntax
 - support for RX-like batches, which is useful for aggregation
 - source code is made to be simple and Stream and Promise classes are as simple as possible.
 All features are added with Xtend extensions.
-Java 8 streams are not made to be extended.
 This lets you add your own operators easily, as well as easily debug code
 - streams and promises can be hard to debug because they encapsulate errors.
 Xtend-streams lets you choose: throw errors as they occur, or catch them at the end
 - flow control for listeners, meaning that you can indicate when a listener is ready to process a next item from a stream.